-The ACA Correlator (Figure 5.4) is dedicated to observations with the Atacama Compact Array that consists of the 7-m Array with twelve 7-m antennas and the Total Power Array (TP Array) with four 12-m antennas.
-The ACA Correlator is based on the FX design in which the incoming time-domain data stream is converted into frequency-domain spectrum via an FFT (Fast Fourier Transform) module before cross multiplication to form the power spectrum.
+The ACA Correlator (Figure 5.4) is dedicated to the 7-m Array observations with twelve 7-m antennas6.
+The ACA Correlator is based on the FX7 design in which the incoming time-domain data stream is converted into frequency-domain spectrum via an FFT (Fast Fourier Transform) module before cross multiplication to form the power spectrum.
 The FFT part always accepts a full 2 GHz bandwidth and outputs 524288 channel spectra with a frequency resolution of 3.815 kHz (Figure 5.3).
 This design enables flexible spectral handling as shown in Figure 5.6 producing multiple spws with different channel spacings by averaging multiple channels (spectral binning).
 Since the spectral resolution function is different from that of the 64-input Correlator, a frequency profile synthesis (FPS) is performed in the Correlator Data Processor computer so that the outputs of both correlators are matched (Kamazaki et al. 2008, ALMA Memo 580).